khanonjs/khanon.js-website/public/docs/3-scene-actions.md

 @Scene()
 export class MyScene extends SceneInterface {
-  myActionInstance: SceneActionInterface
+  myAction: SceneActionInterface

   @SceneAction()
-  myAction(delta: number) {
+  someAction(delta: number) {
     // Equivalent to the action onLoopUpdate
-    // Access the action instance using this.myActionInstance }
+  }

   onStart() {
-    this.myActionInstance = this.playAction(this.myAction, {})
+    this.myAction = this.playAction(this.someAction, {})
   }

   onStop() {
-    this.stopAction(this.myAction, {})
+    // This is just an example, the action will stop automatically on scene stop this.stopAction(this.myAction, {})
-    this.myActionInstance = undefined
+    this.myAction = undefined
   }
 }
 ```